 Kiarah O'Kane (Graduate Student)

 This working group is aimed at creating priorities and programs that provide financial support for graduate and undergraduate student research assistantships, in ways that support diverse students, including students who otherwise would not be able to have these research opportunities.
-This group is developing and fundraising to create a Psychology Inclusive Excellence (PIE) Fund which is a new funding stream for these research assistantships.
-Procedures for adjudicating graduate and undergraduate student awards are being developed.
+This group created the Psychology Inclusive Excellence (PIE) Fund which is a new funding stream for these research assistantships.
+This working group has led fundraisers for the PIE Fund, and developed procedures for adjudicating graduate and undergraduate student awards.
 (Inclusion 15, 16, 22, 23, 24, 25)

 Lead